 The engines on offer are much more frugal than they used to be and a fuel-efficient GreenLine version offers CO2 emissions of only 87g/km.
 Even if you don't fancy the hair shirt image of the GreenLine, there's plenty to like.
 Skoda's engineers have achieved significant improvements in the Octavia's consumption and emission figures thanks to advanced petrol and diesel engines, a low drag coefficient and reduced vehicle weight.
 Despite its increased size and better quality interior, this third generation Octavia is up to 102kg lighter than its predecessor.
 It sounds impossible but this has been achieved thanks to resolute lightweight engineering, a progressive body design, utilisation of high and ultra-tensile steel and a careful selection of materials.
 The entry-level 1.0-litre petrol engine emits just 105g/km of carbon dioxide and if you opt for the 1.6 TDI diesel, it'll get 99g/km.
 The GreenLine is billed as returning 83.1mpg, which is amazing for a car of this size, but even the 2.0-litre diesel can return over 60mpg on the combined cycle.
 Residuals?
 It's hard to imagine there won't be a long queue of ready buyers who want a smart, cost-effective, reliable and practical car.

-There aren't too many cars that have improved their appeal quite as markedly as the third generation Skoda Octavia estate.
-Yes, it's more efficient, better built and better equipped which are all decisively good things.
+The Skoda Octavia Estate is efficient, well built and decently equipped which are all decisively good things.
 But the key to this car's big draw is simple.
-It's much bigger than before but the prices haven't taken a sharp climb.
-The Octavia was already one of the best value cars in its sector.
-It's no longer in that sector but now gives cars like the estate versions of the Peugeot 508 and the Ford Mondeo a real headache.
+It offers a lot of space for not a lot of money.
+That's a combination that gives pricier rivals like Ford's Mondeo estate and Peugeot's 508 SW a real headache, especially since the announcement of this revised Octavia model with its smarter look and classier cabin..
 The best value is to be had at the entry-level end of the Octavia estate range.
 At the top end of the line-up, it's easy to see many trading equipment for badge equity and defecting to Volkswagen or Audi products, but given that they're all built by the same group, that might not be such a bad thing.
 Not so much if the money was going to BMW or Mercedes though.
 As it stands, this is a solid eight out of ten car.
 You'll love it.